 - Check-ups for donors

-We do recommend checking with your own health insurance company to clarify the details of your own policy and avoid any misunderstanding.
+We do recommend checking with your own health insurance company to clarify the details of your own policy and avoid any misunderstandings.
+Make sure to remember that changing your current Dutch health insurance to another one is only possible 15by December 31st of a year.